moonbit-community/opentelemetry.mbt/integration/otlp/README.md

 The Docker runner starts one collector container with random host port mapping, exports `OTEL_EXPORTER_OTLP_ENDPOINT`, runs the selected packages sequentially, and then cleans the container up.
-If `OTEL_COLLECTOR_IMAGE` is unset it falls back to `latest`, so pin it explicitly when you want stable reproduction.
+If `OTEL_COLLECTOR_IMAGE` is unset it uses the script's pinned default collector image.
+Set `OTEL_COLLECTOR_IMAGE` only when you need to override that version.